 Element 1 Carry out pre-work checks.

+Element 2 On and Off Tracking.

-Element 2 Operate the OTP Road Rail Excavator Crane
+Element 3 Operate the Road Rail Excavator Crane safely.

+Element 4 Emergency procedures.

 The first element is concerned with completion of defined pre-work checks in accordance with instructions.
-The second element deals with operating the machine safely.
+The second element is concerned with safe on and off tracking.
+The third element deals with operating the machine safely.
+The final element deals with procedures to be followed in emergency situations.

-To prove competence in this unit, the person must also be assessed as competent in units of competence ‘OTPO Core’ and OTPO 1 Operate Road Rail Excavator and be able to demonstrate their ability to complete elements one and two and show they can follow recording, reporting and escalation procedures.
+To prove competence in this unit, the person must also be assessed as competent in units of competence OTP Crane Op Exc: Crane Operator - Excavator Crane and be able to demonstrate their ability to complete elements one to four and show they can follow recording, reporting and escalation procedures.

 Assessment